ORISMION/ORISMION-Framework/ORISMION-Framework/README.md

 - FATAL rule specifications with violation consequences
 - Selected Architecture Decision Records showing the derivation-in-practice methodology

+**Language note:** The framework documents are in Mandarin Chinese — the original working language of the production system.
+They are published as-is to preserve authenticity as primary source materials.
+The [accompanying paper](paper/README.md) provides the complete theoretical content in English.

 ## What This Repository Does Not Contain

 The **proprietary layer** — implementation-specific materials that concern execution rather than theory: